omkar-shelke25/cka-killercoda/calico-setup/step1.md

 ### 🏢 **Context**

-Your organization is preparing a production Kubernetes cluster for a multi-tenant application platform.
-The cluster has already been initialized successfully using `kubeadm`.
+Your organization is preparing a development-ready, single-node Kubernetes cluster.

+The cluster has already been initialized successfully using `kubeadm.`

-A background automation script provisions the cluster control plane and worker nodes. **⚠️ Wait at least 2 minutes after the script completes** before applying any CNI configuration.
+A background automation script provisions the control-plane node only (no worker nodes).

+⚠️ You must wait at least 2 minutes after the script completes before applying any CNI configuration.

+You can use to verify that Kubernetes components are running:
+- `crictl status`
+- `crictl ps`

-Due to security, compliance, and tenant isolation requirements, the platform engineering team has selected **Project Calico** as the CNI plugin because it supports Kubernetes `NetworkPolicy` enforcement.
+Due to security, compliance, and tenant isolation requirements, the platform engineering team has selected Project Calico as the Container Network Interface (CNI) plugin because it supports Kubernetes NetworkPolicy enforcement.

 You are provided with the official Tigera Operator manifest: